About the Project

 Diana’s childhood experience, together with her formal Scientific instruction, brought her to believe that the best way to bring change, is to educate adults but specially kids, for the respect and love of nature, is the key to achieve the change the world needs.

 Discovering the freediving universe, another incredible way to explore the ocean.
-She starts her freediving levels in Ecuador, then moved to South Africa and Moçambique where she trained for months by the hands of Pure Apnea Organization.
+She started her freediving levels in Ecuador, then moved to South Africa and Moçambique where she trained for months by the hands of Pure Apnea Organization.
 Finished the Instructor course in Indonesia and stayed there for almost 4 years.
-Finding a passion on teaching, she continues to changing the lives of those who enter the freediving world.
-Currently in Dahab, Egypt; the Mecca of freediving, Diana is part of one of the best freediving schools in the world, Dahab Freedivers.
+Finding a passion for teaching, she continues to changing the lives of those who enter the freediving world.